plindman/experiments/README.md

 chmox +x init.sh
 ./init.sh

-# Change into services and clone the services you want to use
+# Change into services folder and clone the services you want to use
-cd services
+cd ./services
 git clone https://github.com/plindman/experiments-database-postgresql database-postgresql git clone https://github.com/plindman/experiments-apache-superset apache-superset

+# Check the README.md for details on how to use the service
+# Run the service using the run.sh script
 cd <service folder>
 chmod +x run.sh
 ./run.sh